cvazqu12/miniproject1/README.md

 Example: Have DNSServer0 ping WebServer1.
 If that works, type WebServer1's IP into a browser to see if the webpage pops up.
 If it does, try again with the domain name set.
 If it works, you're all set!

+### <div style="text-align:center">Retrospective</div>

+<div style="color:skyblue">Setbacks and Challenges</div>

+There weren’t many setbacks on my end for this project, as I have the unfair advantage of being in the industry for over a year, on top on having great mentors and the will to accelerate my learning.
+Consoling in at this point wasn’t foreign of a concept for me, and neither was configuring IP addresses.

+I did struggle to understand that the power button flicked down indicates that the router is not on.
+We spent most of the class trying to troubleshoot the console until I realized the router wasn’t even on in the first place.
+Whoops!

+<div style="color:skyblue">Insights</div>

+What was very new to me was learning how to accomplish all of what I’ve previously done into a Linux environment.
+My laptop at work runs on Windows 11, so for consoling in, I used PuTTY.
+On Linux, because PuTTY does not work on my computer, I went with screen, which is much easier to use.
+I also never knew how to set up my own web server, but that wasn’t too horrible of an issue.
+I have Ollama and Chatbox installed on my computer, so even when I have zero connection to the internet, I’m still able to ask Llama3.1 questions on the fly, which helped accelerate my teams progress tremendously.

+Going through the console on the router has helped me revisit the console for my own capstone project.
+My project is designed to help better automate the provisioning process for bare metal servers, with version 1.0 meant to configure the IPMI of a server.

+<div style="color:skyblue">Improvement</div>

+If there is anything that I can improve on in the future, it would be simply allowing others to do more of the work, since I’ve carried the team heavily throughout this project.